 Contrary to popular belief, the Dutch Paradigm suggests that only two elementary particles were released during the Big Bang: photons and neutrinos.
 These particles can only be detected through their electromagnetic properties and manifestations.

-Each released particle is uniquely bound to electromagnetic manifestations and referred to as an entity.
+Each released particle is uniquely associated with electromagnetic manifestations and referred to as an entity.

 According to the Dutch Paradigm, the fundamental properties, such as spin, electric charge, mass, and energy specified in the Standard Model, can be traced back to their electromagnetic origin.
-These properties are not considered fundamental but are derived from the electromagnetic system’s basic principles.
+These properties are not considered fundamental; rather they are derived from the basec principles of the electromagnetic system.

 In the physical universe, every entity is associated with the electromagnetic phenomena.
 These electromagnetic phenomena are interdependent and create a causal system in itself.
 The electrical manifestation is offset by the magnetic manifestation, while the magnetic manifestation follows the electrical manifestation.
 Prior to the Big Bang, there were no time-sequential events, and the two electro and magnetic manifestations were assumed to be in perfect balance.
 They mutually compensated each other instantly in a latent balance but did not nullify each other relative to the outside world.